jaggannadhan/FastAPIForDummies/README.md

 ```

-## Event Loop - The fundamental concept in asynchronous programming in FastAPI
+## Event Loop - The fundamental concept in asynchronous programming!
 ### What is an Event Loop?
 Event loop allows a program to perform non-blocking operations by continuously checking for tasks that are ready to run and executing them.